ZihongLiu/hafqmc/README.md

 ## Lattice models

-The package now includes a bare-bones lattice builder (`hafqmc/lattice.py`) that can construct a 2D Hubbard model with a charge-channel Hubbard–Stratonovich decomposition and anisotropic hopping that mixes spin-up and spin-down sectors (treated as a single large matrix).
+The package includes a bare-bones lattice builder (`hafqmc/lattice.py`) that can construct a 2D Hubbard model with a charge-channel Hubbard–Stratonovich decomposition and anisotropic hopping that mixes spin-up and spin-down sectors (treated as a single large matrix).
 To use it, supply a `lattice` block together with the usual `hamiltonian` settings in your config before calling `train.train(cfg)`, e.g.

 ```python
 cfg.lattice = {